mnakhjiri/SBUAIProject/README.md

-# V connect
+# Connect 4

-Welcome to V Connect!
+Welcome to Connect 4!
 This game is an interactive puzzle game that challenges players to strategically connect a series of dots on a grid.
 In this game, I have implemented  artificial intelligence algorithms including Minimax and Q-learning, which enhance the playing experience by providing challenging AI opponents.